Exemptions & Deductions

 - Pension Exemption

 Pension Income is not subject to income tax.
-This includes all pensions paid by the Fiji National Provident Fund or the Fiji Government.
+This includes all pensions paid by the Fiji National Provident Fund, the Fiji Government or any other fund approved by Commissioner.

 - Lump sum payment exemption A lump sum payment is a payment made to compensate an employee for changes to his/her conditions of service.
 It includes payments made on retirement but does not include redundancy payments.The criterion for exemption is that a maximum exemption of up to FJ$5,000 is allowable if the necessary conditions are met.These are: